Padraic-O-Mhuiris/augesco/README.md

 `web3Store.netName` - returns the current network name

 #### `web3Store.chainEmitter`
 The chainEmitter object works similarly to the txEmitter and is used to monitor blockchain subscriptions.
 As of now, subscriptions to the pending transactions and new block headers are available to be used.
-As of now, logs have not been implemented.
 The utility of being able to observe live data from the blockchain may improve user experience and possibly enable less-trusting users learn as to how the blockchain works.

 Pending transactions are started and stopped:
 - `web3Store.startPendingTxs()`